|Find out more at our Open Evening on Tuesday 1 May - book your place now|

 |or join our General enquiries and admissions live online Q&A sessions on Wednesday 25 and Friday 27 April|

-This programme covers the whole breadth of public health, which focuses on high-, middle- and low-income countries.
+This programme covers the whole breadth of public health, encompassing high-, middle- and low-income countries.
 Students can follow a general public health course or concentrate on one of five more specific streams.
-Which stream to follow will depend on individual needs and is decided with support of course directors and tutors during Term 1.
+Which stream to follow will depend on individual needs and is decided with support of programme directors and tutors during Term 1.

 On successful completion of the programme, students will receive an Master's degree in Public Health.
 This will reflect their choice of stream: